It's a fairytale ending for Disney's Beauty and the Beast in Malaysia.

 Disney responded by saying the film "has not been and will not be cut for Malaysia."
 The studio postponed the movie's release by one week, in case the Malaysians decided to reconsider their demands.

 Josh Gad's character in the hit film, Gaston's sidekick LeFou, is Disney's first-ever LGBTQ character.
-Malaysia has strict laws against homosexuality, however, with sex between men illegal.
-Gay characters are allowed to be depicted on screen in the country only if they show repentance or are portrayed in a negative light.
+Malaysia has strict laws against homosexuality, however, with sex between men being illegal.
+Gay characters are allowed to be depicted onscreen in the country only if they show repentance or are portrayed in a negative light.

 In a lengthy interview with the New Sunday Times over the weekend, Malaysia censorship board chairman Abdul Halim suggested that his organization's hand had been forced by Condon's public remarks celebrating the landmark character.

-"Maybe if Condon had not mentioned the 'gay element,' people wouldn't be so curious and we could let it go with a potentially minor cut," Halim said.
+"Maybe if Condon had not mentioned the 'gay element,' people wouldn't be so curious and we could let it go with a potentially minor cut," said Halim.
 "And this whole thing may not have been an issue."

 Malaysia's Film Appeals Committee, which has the power to overturn the censorship board's rulings, then scheduled a meeting Tuesday to screen the film.

-No official word yet on how the reversal came about.
-But be our guest to join us in cheering the news.
+There is no official word yet on how the reversal came about.